Unit 5 - Practice Quiz

 B. Forcing the model to stop training early

-C. Using the actual ground truth output from the previous time step as input for the current step during training
+D. Using the actual ground truth output from the previous time step as input for the current step during training

 20 Which search strategy explores multiple possible output sequences simultaneously to find the most likely translation?

-A. Linear Search
+A. Beam Search

-B. Beam Search
+B. Linear Search

 C. Greedy Search